Goodwillie's cosimplicial model for the space of long knots and its applications: A cosimplicial model constructed by Goodwillie

 Because of $\Ffr^{\bullet}$ enjoys the property of Corollary \ref{cor:goodwilliecosprop}.ii), we call $\Ffr^{\bullet}$ a \emph{cosimplicial model for the tower of fibrations}

 obtained by evaluation of the Taylor tower of $F$ on $\I$. \end{definition}

 \begin{remark} Let $n = \#(\pi_0(\I \setminus V ))-1$.
 Denote by $\Embcos^{\bullet}$ a cosimplicial space associated to $\Emb(\blank)$.
-Corollary~\ref{cor:goodwilliecosprop}.\rom{1} implies that $\Embcos^{n}$ is weakly homotopy equivalent to the Cartesian products of this configuration space (points of embeddings) and copies of $\usphere^2$ (tangent vectors at the embedded points).
+Corollary~\ref{cor:goodwilliecosprop}.\rom{1} implies that $\Embcos^{n}$ is weakly homotopy equivalent to the Cartesian products of the configuration space of $n$-points in $\RR^2 \times \udisc^1$ (points of embeddings) and $n$-copies of $\usphere^2$ (tangent vectors at the embedded points).
 We will use this relation to configuration spaces in Section \ref{sec:hssembcos}. \end{remark}

 Now we work towards proofs of Theorem \ref{thm:goodwilliecos} and Corollary \ref{cor:goodwilliecosprop}, which is, to the best of our knowledge, not available in the literature.
 Let us begin by introducing several categories.